Beverly Crusher

-Beverly Crusher is a fictional character in the Star Trek franchise played by Gates McFadden.
-Debuting in the television series, Star Trek: The Next Generation, McFadden appeared in every season except for the second, as well as its spin-off feature films: Star Trek Generations, Star Trek: First Contact, Star Trek: Insurrection, and Star Trek: Nemesis.
-McFadden returned to the role for the filming of the third season of Star Trek: Picard.
+Dr. Beverly Crusher is a fictional character in the Star Trek franchise, played by Gates McFadden.
+Debuting in the television series Star Trek: The Next Generation, McFadden appeared in every season, except for the second, as well as its spin-off feature films: Star Trek Generations, Star Trek: First Contact, Star Trek: Insurrection, and Star Trek: Nemesis.
+McFadden returned to the role in the third season of Star Trek: Picard.
+She also had cameo appearances in Star Trek: Prodigy, both as a holographic recreation and the real Crusher.

 Crusher was the chief medical officer of the Enterprise-D and Enterprise-E, two starships in the Star Trek universe.

 Casting

 Gates McFadden was reluctant to accept the role of Dr. Crusher because of her commitment to appear in the play The Matchmaker at the La Jolla Playhouse.
+Before McFadden was cast, Anne Twomey and Jenny Agutter were considered for the role.
 During the second season, the character was written out of the series, with the explanation that she "was off heading up Starfleet Medical for the year."
 Producer Rick Berman has said that McFadden left due to her disputes with the head TNG writer at the time, Maurice Hurley.
 She was replaced by the louder, more opinionated Dr. Katherine Pulaski (Diana Muldaur).
 Patrick Stewart was upset by McFadden's departure and played a large part in bringing about her return after Hurley left at the end of the second season.